http://WhatisTaxed.com: Data-mining the Tax Code

 WHAT ?

 The US Tax Code and the Code of Federal Regulations show that income for most Americans is "excluded, or eliminated for federal income tax purposes."
-You can easily see this with a computer because it's all been codified.
+You can easily see this with a computer because the Income Tax has been codified.

 Download 26-CFR: